Blog – Posted on Monday, Jan 28

 You won’t find many characters like Pippi Longstocking.
 Freckled, red-haired, and nine-years old, Pippi also happens to be the strongest girl in the world: she can lift a horse with one hand.
 Think of all the adventures she can go on with strength like that!

 The source of film and TV adaptations, sequels, and several hundred reimaginings, Pride and Prejudice is one of the cornerstones of English literature.
 Through wit, sarcasm, and humor, this 19th-century novel centers on the five unmarried (gasp!)
 Bennet sisters while exploring themes of family, society, and, yes, love.

-81. Remains of the Day by Kazuo Ishiguro
+81. The Remains of the Day by Kazuo Ishiguro

 Stevens, a butler in post-World War II England, takes a trip through the countryside.
 This celebrated novel is all the more powerful for its deceptive simplicity, as it shows that the quietest stories are sometimes the most dangerous.

 82. Romeo and Juliet by William Shakespeare

 Shakespeare’s masterpiece tells the story of two young lovers separated by a bitter family feud.
 Featuring one of the most well-known couples ever, Romeo and Juliet has launched a legion of fans.

 83. A Series of Unfortunate Events by Lemony Snicket